About Us

 THE HERRESHOFF FAMILY & LEGACY

-In 1878, John Brown Herreshoff, a blind boatbuilder from Bristol, Rhode Island, who had been in business since 1863, went into partnership with his younger brother, Nathanael Greene Herreshoff, a naval architect and steam engineer.
-The name of their new firm was the Herreshoff Manufacturing Company.
-The partnership was an immediate and lasting success.
-The same love of competition and technological innovation that had made J.B. and Nat almost unbeatable when as boys they raced sailboats together on Narragansett Bay brought them fame as builders of some of the world’s fastest steam yachts and torpedo boats.
+In 1878, John Brown Herreshoff, a blind boatbuilder from Bristol, Rhode Island, who had been in business since 1863, went into partnership with his younger brother, Nathanael Greene Herreshoff, a steam engineer and self-taught naval architect.
+The name of their new firm was the Herreshoff Manufacturing Company, and the partnership was an immediate and lasting success.
+The same love of competition and technological innovation that had made J.B. and Nat almost unbeatable when as boys they raced sailboats together on Narragansett Bay brought them fame as builders of some of the world's fastest steam yachts, torpedo boats, and racing sailboats.

 From the first, the Herreshoff Mfg.
 Co. was noted for the ingenuity and excellence of its designs, its construction methods, its manufacturing and business efficiency, and for its uncanny ability to create fast and stylish boats.
 Although the Herreshoff brothers never lost their love or mastery of steam engineering, it was as producers of outstanding racing and cruising sailboats up to 162 feet in overall length that the Company earned its most enduring fame.